abelsj60/my-site/app/data/about/about.md

 As a start-up founder, I told stories to pitch our software.
 As a reporter for Forbes, Mergermarket, and others, I wrote stories that gave insight into technology and venture capital.
 And as a lawyer, I told stories that made legal arguments.

-So that's my story— and I'm stickin' to it!
+So that's my story— and I'll stick to it!
 Now, what's yours?